SixArm/mast-cell-help/topics/trigger-tracker/index.md

 * **Record details**: Write down every interaction with every item.
 Be as specific as possible.

-* **Use the six W's**: Write down "Who, What, Where, When, Why, HoW".
+* **Use the six W's**: Write down "Who, What, Where, When, Why, How".
 These six terms are good prompts for information gathering and problem solving.

 * **Add Notes**: Include any relevant notes, such as how you felt (e.g. stressed, hungry, hot) and any reactions you have, during and after.